stevearc/conform.nvim/README.md

       env = {
         VAR = "value",
       },
-      -- Set to false to disable merging the config with the base definition inherit = true,
+      -- Set to false to disable merging the config with the base definition.
+      -- Can also be set to the name of the formatter to merge with (e.g. inherit = "black") inherit = true,
       -- When inherit = true, add these additional arguments to the beginning of the command.
       -- This can also be a function, like args